SURFnet/eduxchange-eu-tech-docs/index.md

 ## About openID and MyAcedemicID

-- What are the url's for starting authentication/introspection/tokens at MyAcedemicID?
+- What are the url's for starting authentication/introspection/tokens at MyAcademicID?
-  - The MyAcademidID endpoints for openID can be found in the [well-known](https://proxy.prod.erasmus.eduteams.org/.well-known/openid-configuration) location.
-Please use a widely used library for all openID parts, instead of builing it.
+  - The MyAcademicID endpoints for openID can be found in the [well-known](https://proxy.prod.erasmus.eduteams.org/.well-known/openid-configuration) location.
+Please use a widely used library for all openID parts, instead of building it.
 - How can we start an enrollment for testing?
   - There is a [demo enrollment broker](https://broker.test.eduxchange.eu/) available for testing.